-Take advantage of low fees and competitive exchange rates when sending money to Mexico
+Take advantage of low fees and competitive exchange rates when sending money to Mexico.

 From bank transfers and online transactions to options that allow recipients to collect your funds within minutes, sending an international money transfer to Mexico is easy.
-However, do your research and shop around for the best available deal.
+But do your research and shop around for the best available deal.

 Compare international money transfers

-Banks vs. money transfer companies or services
+Banks vs. money transfer providers

 We use our banks to take care of all our other financial needs, so surely we should use them when we need to send an international money transfer, right?
 Not necessarily.
 While major U.S. banks offer money transfer services, they usually present less competitive exchange rates coupled with high transfer fees.